 geopandas.GeoDataFramecontaining the tabular data.
 Optionally, use parameter

-incolsto specify which columns are x, y, z, color, and size, respectively.
+incolsto specify which columns are x, y, z, fill, and size, respectively.

 style.
 Only valid if using